-After a DBR session: what you might notice and how to support integration
+After a DBR session: what you may notice and how to support integration

-/DBR works with deep nervous system patterns, so it’s normal for your system to keep processing for a while after a session.
+/Deep Brain Reorienting (DBR) works with deep nervous system patterns, so it is normal for things to keep settling after a session.

-Not everyone experiences “after-effects,” and most are mild.
-The key is to treat the 24–48 hours after a session as integration time.
+Not everyone notices after-effects, and when they do appear they are usually mild.
+It can help to treat the next 24–48 hours as integration time.

 vivid dreams or increased dreaming

-temporary body sensations shifting (lighter shoulders, deeper breathing, or sometimes transient aches as tension changes)
+shifts in body sensation, such as lighter shoulders, deeper breathing, or sometimes temporary aches as tension changes

-Sometimes people feel nothing obvious — and then later realise a trigger doesn’t hook them the same way.
+Sometimes people feel nothing particularly obvious straight away, and only later realise that a trigger does not hook them in the same way.

 What can help integration